The Art of Crafting Internal Comms Campaigns

 - PRO TIP: Throughout the campaign (not just at the end), sync up with the main stakeholder and ask them how they are tracking towards their goals.
 This will help you be more agile and adjust your internal communications strategy in real-time.

-We touched on this a little bit already, but measurement is really important to creating a kickass campaign.
+We touched on this a little bit already, but measurement is really important to creating a great campaign.
 This involves looking into your analytics:

 - Who opened the message?